Vinyasa Krama

 Ramaswami is T. Krishnamacharya's longest-standing student.

-To achieve this, we use Breathing, Posture (Bandhas) and Drishti, on the work of breathing, exhalations in general are longer than inhalations, but this can change according to your typology, there can be retentions in certain phases and drishtis are sometimes done with eyes closed centered on the breath.
-In asana practice, some postures are done with retention and full uddiyana bandha.
-This yoga system includes not only sequences of asanas with linking movements, but also other aspects of yoga: Prânâyâma, meditation, mantra and mudra.
+This yoga system includes not only sequences of Asanas with linking movements, but also other aspects of yoga: Pranayama, Meditations, Mantra, Mudra.
 It's a comprehensive practice that purifies, strengthens and gives flexibility to the body, purifies the nervous system and purifies and stabilizes the functioning of the mind.

-There are 12 sequences.
-They have variations and flowing movements resulting from a main posture.
-There are dozens and dozens of variations within each sequence.
-They are taught in a precise order.
-In each sequence and sub-program, the flow moves from simple movements to those that may seem impossible at first sight.
 The aim of Vinyasa Krama is to train the body and mind so that the practitioner can make sure and steady progress.
 Although there are many difficult vinyasas, it's important to remember that with the help of slow breathing and total attention, considerable progress can be made.

+The Vinyasa Krama method, as its name suggests (varied without violating the indicated parameters), is designed to adapt to each individual.
 Adapting yoga to individual requirements is an art in itself.
 We need to understand that there is no single standard practice that suits everyone.
-In medicine, you have to give different treatment to different patients; what's right for someone with a digestive problem would be different from what's right for someone with low back pain.
+In medicine, you have to give a different treatment to different patients; what's right for someone with a digestive problem would be different from what's right for someone with low back pain.

 According to an important Krishnamacharya motto, yoga for children and teenagers (growth stage) is different from yoga practice in their forties, which is still different from practice in old age.
 Body, mind and goals change at different stages of life.